dorukhanerede/Makelaar/README.md

 6) ApiResult and Result can be extended even more to cover more scenarios where additional information is needed.
 7) Implement a RestClient Factory for Multiple API Clients (if the plan is to integrate with more APIs)
 8) And of course MORE UNIT TESTS!

+## How to Run

+Clone the repo and create local.settings.json file with:
+- FundaApiBaseUrl
+- FundaApiKey